 - a.
-The Board shall have a minimum of three directors, two of which must be ordinarily resident in New Zealand; - b.
+The Board shall have a minimum of three directors, two of which must be ordinarily resident in New Zealand (as explained in section 3.1.6 of the NZX's Governance Guidance Note (January 2025)); - b.
 The majority of the directors must be independent.
-The Board must identify which directors it has determined, in its view, to be independent directors.
-At least two Directors must reside in New Zealand: - c.
+The Board must identify which directors it has determined, in its view, to be independent directors; - c.
 No director shall hold office (without re-election) past the third annual meeting following that directors' appointment or 3 years, whichever is longer (noting that directors appointed by the Board must not hold office (without re-election) past the next annual meeting following that directors' appointment); - d.
 Board membership will comprise a range of skills and experience in order that it has a proper understanding of and competence to deal with the current and emerging issues of the business, can effectively review and challenge the management's performance and can exercise independent judgement; - e.
-The Board elects a Chair who can be replaced by it at any time (noting that the Chair and the CEO cannot be the same person); and - f.
+The Board elects a Chair who can be replaced by it at any time (noting that the Chair should be independent and cannot be the same person as the CEO); and - f.
 The Board should have an appropriate balance of executive and non-executive directors.